Jens Martin Knudsen (footballer): Personal life

 Knudsen is married and has four children, including Petur Knudsen, who is also a Faroe Islands international footballer.
 Knudsen became national gymnastics champion and represented the Faroe Islands men's national handball team as an outfield player.
 He played for several seasons for the Faroese top flight handball club "Tjaldur".

-Knudsen is a notable Faroese businessman and a co-owner of major Faroese saltfish selling company Vaðhorn.
+Knudsen is a notable Faroese businessman and a co-owner of major Faroese saltfish exporter Vaðhorn.